mlk2991/anonymous/README.rst

 anonymity as much as possible.

 **IMPORTANT tip:** Always think of your anonymity in terms of layers.
-Put as many layers between your person and the site you are reaching with Tor.
+Put as many layers between your person and the site you are reaching with Tor (e.g. Tor+VPN+Yagi-antenna).
 If one layer of security falls, then your anonymity can still be salvaged.

 Tor settings
 ============